Showing 1 - 1 OF 1

 Many of our Community members qualify for this program sponsored by the Department of Agriculture.
 Qualification is based on income and number of family members.
 Example: A family of 4 with a combined income of less than $51,000 qualifies for a reduced price school lunch.

-Drop off completed application, including current LES, at the Child Youth and School Services Parent Central Services Office, Building 1213 on Clay Kaserne Services.
+Drop off completed application including current leave & earning statements at the Child Youth and School Services Parent Central Services Office, Building 1213 on Clay Kaserne Services.

 Eligibility: All students enrolled in DODEA schools are eligible for the free or reduced price lunch program based on the combined family income level of their sponsor.

 Standardized test scores for Wiesbaden Schools are available through the DODEA Data Center via these links:

 TheAAFES Exchange Student Meal Program provides wholesome, nutritious meals to students in participating DOD OCONUS schools.